Criteria for Davies Irreducibility of Markovian Quantum Dynamics: Introduction

 Fundamental questions concern conservation laws and the existence of unique steady states, which have important consequences concerning the preparation of quantum states and driven-dissipative phase transitions.
 Criteria for the uniqueness of the steady state have been studied extensively in the past 50 years with seminal works like \cite{Davies1970-19,Evans1977-54,Evans1978-2-17,Frigerio1977-2,Frigerio1978-63,Spohn1980-52} and more recent contributions such as \cite{Fagnola1998-1,Schrader2001-30,Fagnola2002-43,Umanita2005-134,Schirmer2010-81,Carbone2016-77,Nigro2019-4}.

-The main topic of this work is a necessary and sufficient algebraic criterion for Davies irreducibility based on the Hamiltonian and Lindblad operators, which makes it possible to assess irreducibility for large classes of many-body systems.
+The main topic of this work is a necessary and sufficient algebraic criterion for Davies irreducibility based on the Hamiltonian and Lindblad operators, which makes it possible to efficiently assess irreducibility for large classes of many-body systems.
 Sections~\ref{sec:motivation} and \ref{sec:distinction} explain and illustrate the decisive differences between the concepts of Evans irreducibility and (Davies) irreducibility, which caused some confusion in the physics literature.
-Only Davies irreducibility guarantees the uniqueness and faithfulness of the steady state.
+Only Davies irreducibility guarantees the uniqueness and faithfulness of steady states \footnote{According to Brouwer's fixed point theorem, every finite-dimensional Markovian system has at least one steady state.
+Infinite-dimensional systems need not have steady states and can be unstable.
+See, for example, Refs.~\cite{Davies1970-19,Barthel2021_12}.}.
 In Section~\ref{sec:classical}, we relate quantum channels to classical Markov processes and point out a relation between Davies irreducibility for the quantum system and the classical irreducibility of the associated Markov processes.
-In Section~\ref{sec:algebraic}, we establish algebraic criteria for the Davies irreducibility.
-According to the main result, a system is irreducible if and only if the Lindblad operators $\{\hL_\alpha\}$ and the operator $\hK=\mri\hH+\sum_\alpha \hL^\dagger_\alpha\hL_\alpha$ generate under multiplication and linear combination the entire operator algebra of the system \footnote{ Importantly, we consider the algebra $\W$ generated by $\{\hL_\alpha,\hK\}$ through multiplication and linear combination.
-Hence, $\W$ does not necessarily contain $\hL_\alpha^\dag$ or the Hamiltonian $\hH$.
-Also, $\W$ is not necessarily a $C^*$-algebra.}.
-From this one can deduce less general criteria employing the commutant of a subset of operators from the algebra that $\hL_\alpha$ and $\hK$ generate, including Frigerio's second theorem \cite{Frigerio1978-63} (Theorem).
-Examples for two-level systems are presented in Section~\ref{sec:examples-qubit}, demonstrating that the addition or removal of Hamiltonian terms and dissipators can render an originally reducible system irreducible and vice versa.
-Some illustrating applications to many-body systems are discussed in Sections~\ref{sec:examples-mb1} and \ref{sec:examples-mb2} showing, for example, that one-dimensional many-body models can be rendered irreducible by having suitable dissipators on just one or two sites.
+In Section~\ref{sec:algebraic}, we leverage approaches to the characterization of invariant subspaces to formulate algebraic criteria for Davies irreducibility.
+According to the main result, a system is irreducible if and only if the Lindblad operators $\{\hL_\alpha\}$ and the operator $\hK=\mri\hH+\sum_\alpha \hL^\dagger_\alpha\hL_\alpha$ generate under multiplication and linear combination the entire operator algebra of the system \footnote{Importantly, we consider the associative $\CC$-algebra $\W$ generated by $\{\hL_\alpha,\hK\}$ through multiplication and linear combination.
+Hence, $\W$ does not necessarily contain $\hL_\alpha^\dag$ or the Hamiltonian $\hH$, and it is not necessarily a $C^*$-algebra.}.
+From this, one can deduce less general criteria employing the commutant of a subset of operators from the algebra that $\hL_\alpha$ and $\hK$ generate, including Frigerio's second theorem \cite{Frigerio1978-63} (Corollary~\ref{coro:Frigerio2} below).
+Examples for two-level systems are presented in Section~\ref{sec:examples-qubit}, demonstrating that a change of Hamiltonian terms as well as the addition or removal of dissipators can render a reducible system irreducible and vice versa.
+Some applications to many-body systems are discussed in Sections~\ref{sec:examples-mb1} and \ref{sec:examples-mb2} showing, for example, that one-dimensional many-body models can be rendered irreducible by having suitable dissipators on just one or two sites.
 This includes a corrected argument for the uniqueness of the steady state in XXZ spin-1/2 chains with boundary driving $\hL_1\propto \hsigma^+_1$ and $\hL_2\propto \hsigma^-_N$ at the two ends as considered in Refs.~\cite{Prosen2012-86,Prosen2015-48} and subsequent works.
 In Section~\ref{sec:stabilization}, we show that a criterion for the driven-dissipative stabilization of pure states follows from the main result, and we argue that pure Fermi-sea states cannot be stabilized when all dissipators are spatially local.